wqygod/dataviz-project-template-proposal/README.md

 ## Future Implement

-In the future I want to put the data into the US mapm I have use world map to make some other prototypes with other dataset
+In the future I want to put the data into the US mapm I have use world map to make some other prototypes with other dataset I have use map and other dateset to build several map data viz, and I hope to put my NBA data into Unite State map
 ![6](https://user-images.githubusercontent.com/54642539/235011909-cea8d60f-c712-4a70-87d8-322c64ae8004.png)
 https://vizhub.com/wqygod/e1ecf065e12e41e1b793e73922e6a53c